ShowShark Server Features

 Discovery Modes

-• By Genre: Top 20 candidates in selected genre sorted by vote average
+• By Genre: Top 20 titles in a selected genre sorted by rating

 Engine Infrastructure